kjkuan/bait/README.md

 The above example will run all three checks and result in a failed test case because the second assert check fails.

+Stdout and stderr of a test case are captured, and will be shown at the end of all tests runs along with failed asserts for the failed test cases.

 The advantage of defining your check in an `assert()` function like this is that you can put anything in it easily without messing with quotes.
 Plus, when a check fails, Bait will show the source code of its `assert()` function for you to see.

 Using SKIP and TODO
 ----------------------